i-like-robots/react-tag-autocomplete/readme.md

 #### placeholderText (optional)

 The placeholder text shown in the input when it is empty.
 Defaults to `"Add a tag"`.

-#### removeButtonText (optional)

-The helper text added to each selected tag.
-The placeholder `%value%` will be replaced by the selected tag label.
-Default `"Remove %value% from the list"`.

 #### selected (optional)